GOCDB/gocdb/INSTALL.md

 ##Prerequisites <a id="prerequisites"></a>
 * [PHP](#php)
   * v5.3.3 (newer versions should be fine, but are untested)
-  * If using Oracle: PHP oci8 extension (installed with Oracle Instant client v10 or higher downloadable from Oracle website).
+  * If using Oracle: PHP oci8 extension (needs to be compiled using the Oracle Instant client v10 or higher downloadable from Oracle website, see "Compiling OCI8" section below).
   * libxml2 and DOM support for PHP (Note: On RHEL, PHP requires the PHP XML RPM to be installed for this component to function).
   * OpenSSL Extension for PHP